tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 ### Subscript-assignment is optional

-The getters of ``HTML.ContentEncoder``’s assignable subscripts always return nil.
+The getters of ``HTML/ContentEncoder``’s assignable subscripts always return nil.
 This means that the setters also accept nil assignments, which the encoder will always ignore.
 This is useful because it provides a concise syntax for eliding empty elements.